 - 1. The performance of the activities included within the Company's corporate objectives, particularly the Company's innovation and digital transformation strategy, must be focused on the sustainable creation of value, in accordance with the Purpose and Values of the Iberdrola Group and the commitments made in the Code of Ethics. - 2.
-The Company, as the Iberdrola Group's sub-holding company in the United Kingdom, contributes to the Iberdrola Group's social dividend, which is understood as the direct or indirect contribution of value through its activities for all stakeholders, and, in particular, through its contribution to the achievement of the SDGs.
+The Company, as the Iberdrola Group's sub-holding company in the United Kingdom, contributes to the Iberdrola Group's social dividend consisting of the direct or indirect contribution of value that its activities represent for all stakeholders, and, in particular, through its contribution to the achievement of the SDGs.
 In this respect, the Company may collaborate with entities related to the Iberdrola Group in order to promote and carry out activities developed in relation to the sustainable development policies of its business.